Antonio Luna: Scientific achievements

-Propaganda Movement
+Propaganda Movement and the Philippine Revolution

 In Spain, he became one of the Filipino expatriates who mounted the Propaganda Movement and wrote for La Solidaridad, headed by Galicano Apacible.
 He wrote a piece titled Impressions which dealt with Spanish customs and idiosyncrasies under the pen-name "Taga-ilog".
-Also, like many of the Filipino liberals in Spain, Luna joined the Masonry where he rose to be Master Mason.
+Also, like many of the Filipino liberals in Spain, Luna became a Freemason and rose to the degree of Master Mason.

 He and his brother Juan also opened the Sala de Armas, a fencing club, in Manila.
 When he learned of the underground societies that were planning a revolution and was asked to join, he scoffed at the idea and turned down the offer.
 Like other Filipino émigrés involved in the Reform Movement, he was in favor of reform rather than revolution as the way toward independence.
 Besides affecting their property, the proponents of the Reform Movement saw that no revolution would succeed without the necessary preparations.
+This was further proven when Pío Valenzuela, Andres Bonifacio's emissary, visited Dr. Jose Rizal in Dapitan in June 1896 to inform him of the plan of the Katipunan to launch a revolution.
+While Rizal outright objected due to it being premature, he advised that Luna be approached with a request that he become a liaison officer between the Katipunan and the rich and influential people of Manila to strengthen their cause through more money to obtain arms and create an officer cadre.
+However, when approached by Jose Alejandrino at the request of the Katipunan, Luna also turned down the offer with the same reason as Rizal: that a revolt at that time was premature and would fail.

-Nevertheless, after the existence of the Katipunan was leaked in August 1896, the Luna brothers were arrested and jailed in Fort Santiago for "participating" in the revolution.
-His statement concerning the revolution was one of the many statements used to abet the laying down of the death sentence for José Rizal.
+Nevertheless, after the /> His statement concerning the revolution was one of the many statements used to abet the laying down of the death sentence for José Rizal.
 Months later, José and Juan were freed but Antonio was exiled to Spain in 1897, where he was imprisoned in Madrid's Cárcel Modelo.

 His more famous and controversial brother, Juan, who had been pardoned by the Spanish Queen Regent Maria Christina of Austria herself, left for Spain to use his influence to intercede for Antonio in August 1897.
 Antonio's case was dismissed by the Military Supreme Court and he was released.
-Upon his release in December 1897, Luna studied field fortifications, guerrilla warfare, organization, and other aspects of military science under Gerard Leman, who would later be the commanding general of the fortress at Liège.
+Upon his release in December 1897, Luna went to Ghent to study field fortifications, guerrilla warfare, organization, and other aspects of military science under the Belgian General Gerard Leman, who would later be the commanding general of the fortress at Liège in World War 1.
 He also read extensively about the discipline when he was at the Ateneo de Madrid.
-The second phase of the revolution began with the return of Emilio Aguinaldo and the Dictatorial Government of the Philippines by the US Navy to Cavite in 1898.
-Upon arriving in Hong Kong, he was given a letter of recommendation to Aguinaldo and a revolver by Felipe Agoncillo.
-He returned to the Philippines in July 1898.
+The second phase of the revolution began with the return of Emilio Aguinaldo by the US Navy to Cavite in 1898 his establishment of the Dictatorial Government of the Philippines.
+Upon arriving in Hong Kong, Luna was given a letter of recommendation to Aguinaldo and a revolver by Felipe Agoncillo.
+Receiving his military commission, he returned to the Philippines in July 1898.